What is the law regarding Portuguese citizenship for Sephardic Jews?

 The principal means of proving your Sephardic Jewish descendant line is by obtaining a certificate from the relevant Jewish community.
 The certificate should attest to the Sephardic ancestry of the applicant.

-How long does it take to get Portuguese nationality for People with Sephardic Jewsish origins?
+How long does it take to get Portuguese nationality for people with Sephardic Jewsish origins?

 Applicants may find that it takes some time to prepare their application, as acquiring the necessary evidence and documents can take a while.
-After the application for citizenship has been submitted it is reviewed by the Central Registry Office.
-This process usually takes about six months.

 Can Portuguese nationality be denied?

 As Portuguese nationality for Jews with Sephardic origins is granted at the discretion of the Minister of Justice, there is a possibility that the Ministry of Justice can choose not to grant citizenship to the applicant.
-Your chances of obtaining citizenship are greatly increased when aided and properly instructed with the correct legal support.

 Are there any other ways to obtain Portuguese citizenship?

 If you are denied Portuguese citizenship as a Sephardic Jew, there are other ways to obtain Portuguese citizenship.
 One of these is through the Golden Visa program.
-This scheme is one of the most popular residency-by-investment programs in Europe and could give you residence in Portugal with an investment of just €250,000.

 Is there any chance that the law on Portuguese nationality for Sephardic Jews will change in the near future?